Version 5: Applicable from: 01 February 2023

 With your permission, we also collected a blood sample as part of the Covid-19 antibody testing project.
 Any blood which was left over after the antibody test was conducted was destroyed by the laboratory.

 We will not provide you with feedback of the results of genetic (DNA) testing.
-These data are used for research and not clinical diagnostic purposes.
-This position is considered current ‘best practice’ ethically given we cannot be certain about the clinical relevance of any individual person’s results.
+This data is used for research and not clinical diagnostic purposes.
+This position is considered current ‘best ethical practice’ given we cannot be certain about the clinical relevance of any individual person’s results.
 However, scientific developments in genetics are happening rapidly and this policy will be regularly reviewed.

-You are under no statutory or contractual obligation to provide us with your personal data.
-The UK GDPR gives individuals information rights.
-Some of these rights are not absolute as they are dependent on the reason or lawful basis for processing your data.
+Study members are under no statutory or contractual obligation to provide us with personal data.
+The UK GDPR gives people rights over their data.
+Some of these rights depend on the reason for collecting personal data and do not apply in every circumstance.
 These rights, therefore, may be subject to our policies or ‘exemptions’ (opt outs) allowed by the UK GDPR.
 You can contact us at any time to tell us:

 When you contact us to exercise your rights, we will:

 Table 1 summarises the data that we hold about you and who we share this with.

 Table 1: Summary of the data that we hold for NCDS and who we share it with